 Running with your dog

-Things to think about before you start running with your dog
+Before you start running with your dog

 - As with any new exercise programme, if you’re new to running then have a chat with your doctor before you get started